Assessment & Evaluation

 For people with complex communication needs to realize the full benefit of AAC, they must first have a comprehensive AAC assessment, which requires clinicians to integrate a wide range of information to make appropriate recommendations regarding the particular AAC system to be implemented (Beukelman & Mirenda, 2005).

-Liberator Speech Pathologists use a range of assessment tools in order to identify the most appropriate AAC systems to trial.
-Assessment should involve a comprehensive analysis of language use, comprehension of language, symbol use, body language and the communication environment.
+Speech Pathologists, in collaboration with the individual, family and other team members, may use a range of assessment tools in order to identify the most appropriate AAC systems to trial.
+Assessment should be dynamic and must include a comprehensive analysis of language (expression and comprehension), literacy, motor and sensory abilities as well as evaluation of current and future participation needs across a range of communication environments.
 Speech pathologists may use observational checklists along with more formal assessment tools in order to gather and collate this information.

 These can include the following: